erhant/circom101/book/src/arrays/README.md

 - Array sizes are fixed, e.g. you can't define an array based on the user input after compiling the circuit.
 - Array indexing should be known at compile time, e.g. you can't ask a user for index `i` and return `arr[i]` like you _normally_ do.

-Before we get to the problematic unknown-at-compile-time stuff, let's quickly recap the known-time array operations:
+Before we get to the problematic unknown-at-compile-time stuff, let's quickly recap the known-at-compile-time array operations:

 ```cs
 // an array with N elements